 MY STORY

-However, it was only at the age of 29 that I produced my first large-scale figurative painting.
+Yet it wasn’t until the age of twenty-nine that I painted my first large-format figurative work.

-Of those four years in North America, only two periods devoted to my art allowed me to develop my painting.
-It was during these periods that I finally found my own way of painting my canvases.
-That was it, I was ready to devote myself entirely to my painting!
+Of those four years in North America, only two were dedicated entirely to art, yet they were decisive.
+It was during that time that I finally found my way of painting, my inner rhythm.

 I took all my artistic work and returned to France to settle on the Atlantic coast near La Rochelle, determined to produce my first collection.
 This was followed by a long period of solitude, chosen to give birth to the fruit of my research, a series of coherent canvases in keeping with my artistic style.